 From open fire pits tended in the open fields of Rio Grande do Sul by gaúchos, the South American cowboys, to upscale restaurants abroad, barbecue is one of the trends that have brought international attention to Brazilian food.

-More than ever in Brazil, typical dishes share the culinary scene with a growing team of great chefs who are writing a whole new chapter in Brazilian dining.
-One of the best ways to get in touch with this diversity is through one of Brazil's many food festivals, such as:
+Great chefs, inspired by the country's diversity of native ingredients and regional traditions, are writing a whole new chapter in Brazil food.
+One of the best ways to get in touch with this diversity is through one of Brazil's many food festivals.